Alexandre-Gadiou/generator-ejs-project/README.md

 generator-ejs-project is based on [EJS](http://ejs.co) technology.

 ## Presentation

-As we already know, [bootstrap 4 alpha](http://blog.getbootstrap.com/2015/08/19/bootstrap-4-alpha/) moved from LESS to SASS technology.

 This generator enables to create a **modern** project with this packages :